A child playing with a soccer ball on green grass in a park setting, with people and dogs in the background.

 Saint Luke in the Fields Church Garden

-Nancy L.: Stop into this hidden gem on Hudson Street in the West Village for an escape.
+Nancy L. said: Stop into this hidden gem on Hudson Street in the West Village for an escape.
 It's beautiful, quiet, and free.
 St. Luke's Church was built in 1821 and the first planting occurred in 1842.
 Over the centuries the garden has been expanded numerous times.
 It's now two-thirds of an acre and features a mix of "garden standards, rare hybrids, and native American flora."

 Brooklyn Bridge Park